gtmadureira/build-secure-gpg-key/README.md

 ## Revocation cert

-Your key has been create, we will create a revocation certificate in case where key is compromised.
+Your key has been create, we will create a revocation certificate in case where key is compromised:

     $ gpg --generate-revocation elliot_alderson@protonmail.com > revocation.cert